 Program Coordinator, Instructor

-Thomas Joseph Doherty is a licensed psychologist who founded and directs the Ecopsychology Certificate Program at the Lewis & Clark Graduate School of Education and Counseling.
-Thomas specializes in teaching courses that integrate research on (1) the diversity of human relationships with the natural world, (2) factors influencing conservation behaviors, and (3) empirically supported psychology and counseling practice.
-Thomas is the President of the American Psychological Association (APA) Div.
+Thomas Joseph Doherty founded the Ecopsychology Certificate Program at the Lewis & Clark Graduate School of Education and Counseling.
+Thomas is a licensed psychologist who specializes in teaching courses that integrate research on (1) human relationships and interbeing with the natural world, (2) factors influencing conservation behaviors, and (3) empirically supported counseling and psychotherapy practice.
+Thomas is the Past-President of the American Psychological Association (APA) Div.
 34, The Society for Environmental, Population and Conservation Psychology.
-He was the founding Editor of the journal Ecopsychology and served as member of the APA Climate Change Task Force.
+He was founding Editor in Chief of the journal Ecopsychology and served as member of the APA Climate Change Task Force.
 Thomas also works with individuals and consults with organizations through his business Sustainable Self.
 For an example of how Thomas Doherty addresses “personal sustainability” with people see this video.

-Thomas grew up in Buffalo, New York, and received his BA from Columbia University.
-In his early career, he worked as a wilderness therapy expedition leader, professional river-rafting guide in the Grand Canyon, and canvaser for Greenpeace.
-Thomas received his doctorate in clinical psychology from Antioch New England Graduate School.
-His doctoral research examined the emotions and life changes of people recovering from heart disease.
-Thomas’ work has been featured in publications such as the Oregonian,The New York Times, and Sustainability.
+Thomas grew up in Buffalo, New York and was the first person in his family to attend college and graduate school.
+He received his BA from Columbia University.
+In his early career, he worked as a wilderness therapy expedition leader, professional river-rafting guide in the Grand Canyon, and fundraiser for Greenpeace USA.
+Thomas received his doctorate in clinical psychology from Antioch New England Graduate School; his doctoral research in behavioral medicine examined the emotions and life changes of people recovering from heart disease.
+Thomas’ eco-psychology work has been profiled in publications such as the Oregonian,The New York Times, and Sustainability.
 He lives with his wife and daughter in Northeast Portland.

-I and my students explore perennial questions about environmental identity and the lived experience of an ecological self, aspects of the human psyche that are integral to our development and sustainability as a species, but that seem to us now–in our world of human artifice–as new and strange.
+I and my students explore perennial questions about identity, well-being and felt connection with nature, aspects of the human psyche that are integral to our development and sustainability as a species, but that can seem to us now–in our world of human artifice and technology–as new and strange.

 Areas of Expertise